orgrim/pg_back/README.md

 All the files procuded by a run of pg_back can be encrypted using age (<https://age-encryption.org/> an easy to use tool that does authenticated encryption of files).
+Encryption can be done with a passphrase or a key pair.

-To keep things simple, encryption is done using a passphrase.
-To encrypt files, use the `--encrypt` option along with the `--cipher-pass` option or `PGBK_CIPHER_PASS` environment variable to specify the passphrase.
+To encrypt files with a passphrase, use the `--encrypt` option along with the `--cipher-pass` option or `PGBK_CIPHER_PASS` environment variable to specify the passphrase.
 When `encrypt` is set to true in the configuration file, the `--no-encrypt` option allows to disable encryption on the command line.
 By default, unencrypted source files are removed when they are successfully encrypted.
 Use the `--encrypt-keep-src` option to keep them or `--no-encrypt-keep-src` to force remove them and override the configuration file.
 If required, checksum of encrypted files are computed.

+When using keys, use `--cipher-public-key` to encrypt and `--cipher-private-key` to decrypt.
+The value are passed as strings in Bech32 encoding.
+The easiest way to create them is to use the `age` tool.

-Encrypted files can be decrypted with the correct passphrase and the `--decrypt` option.
+Encrypted files can be decrypted with the correct passphrase or the private key and the `--decrypt` option.
 When `--decrypt` is present on the command line, dumps are not performed, instead files are decrypted.
 Files can also be decrypted with the `age` tool, independently.
 Decryption of multiple files can be parallelized with the `-j` option.
 Arguments on the commandline (database names when dumping) are used as shell globs to choose which files to decrypt.

 **Please note** that files are written on disk unencrypted in the backup directory, before encryption and deleted after the encryption operation is complete.
 This